 Bishop Tiedemann entered the Passionist in 1970 and professed perpetual vows on Aug.
 22, 1974.
 He was ordained to the priesthood May 16, 1975, in the Brooklyn Diocese by Bishop Francis J. Mugavero.
-The bishop’s first assignment was as parochial vicar at Immaculate Conception Monastery in Jamaica, Queens from 1975-1982, where he continued his outreach work with Catholic Charities.
+The bishop’s first assignment was as parochial vicar at Immaculate Conception Parish in Jamaica, Queens from 1975-1982, where he continued his outreach work with Catholic Charities.

 Bishop Tiedemann went on to serve at the largely Hispanic parishes of St. Joseph, Union City, NJ, and Blessed Sacrament, Springfield, MA, and ministered in Tegucigalpa, Honduras, where he helped found an AIDS hospice, Casa Pasionista.